 - Be A Good Listener: After you ask a question, pay attention to the response, keeping an ear out for key points, especially those involving dates, names, and figures.
 Repeat these to your SME and ask for confirmation that you have them right.
 Be an active listener, ready to respond with follow-ups you may not have in your pre-written list.

-- Open-Ended Questions: As mentioned before, resist the urge to ask anything that will get you a simple yes or no. Allowing an interview subject some movement in their answers often brings you the good stuff.
+- Open-Ended Questions: As mentioned before, resist asking anything that will get you a simple yes or no. Allowing an interview subject some movement in their answers often brings you the good stuff.

 Post-interview: How to Harness Interview Insights

 Your work isn’t over when the interview wraps.
-Now, it’s time to formulate a plan to turn the SME’s responses into content your audience will want to consume.
-This means organizing and synthesizing what you’ve got with your own research and analysis.
+It’s time to formulate a plan to turn the SME’s responses into content your audience will want to consume.
+This means organizing and synthesizing what you’ve got with your research and analysis.

 - Transcribing and Organizing the Interview: Use shorthand to take notes during the interview, then transcribe the interview afterward (or use AI tools to do it for you).
 This will allow you to pull accurate quotes and re-familiarize yourself with information given during the interview.